 We next assayed the potential of the AP1.1 phages to form lysogens by infecting cells at a low MOI (~0.0001) and plating on media supplemented with spectinomycin.
-Significantly more lysogens were observed for Pcas relative to Pconst for both the non-inducing phage AP1.1-IIA18 and wild-type phage AP1.1-IIA23, again reflecting the higher basal Cas9 expression in Pconst cells.
-In contrast, lysogen formation of the strongly inducing phage AP1.1-IIA26 was roughly equivalent in Pcas and Pconst cells (Fig. 4B, S4C).
-This suggests that CRISPR-Cas induction can limit lysogeny of Acr-expressing phages during a single infective round with a single phage.
+Significantly more lysogens were observed for Pcas relative to Pconst for both the non-inducing phage AP1.1-IIA18 and the WT phage AP1.1-IIA23, again reflecting the higher basal Cas9 expression in Pconst cells.
+In contrast, lysogen formation of the strongly inducing phage AP1.1-IIA26 was roughly equivalent in Pcas and Pconst cells (Figures 4B and S4D).
+This suggests that CRISPR-Cas induction can limit lysogeny of Acr-phages during a single infective round with a single phage.

-Altogether, our data support a model (summarized in Fig. 5) whereby inducing Acr-phage infections can quickly lead to de-repression of the Cas operon, resulting in reduced lysogeny and cell lysis within a single infective round.
+Altogether, our data support a model (summarized in Figure 5) whereby inducing Acr-phage infections can quickly lead to derepression of the Cas operon, resulting in reduced lysogeny and cell lysis within a single infective round.
 The benefits of limited lytic replication and increased Cas9 expression are then compounded after successive rounds of infection.